-COUNCIL ASSESSMENT REPORT
+COUNCIL SUPPLEMENTARY ASSESSMENT REPORT

-Panel Reference 2016SYE097 DA Number 103/2016 LGA Burwood Proposed Development Demolish existing structures and construct 1 x 21 storey commercial tower and 1 x 26 storey mixed use tower (comprising commercial floor space, serviced apartments and residential apartments) over 5 levels of basement parking for 106 spaces Street Address 180-186 Burwood Rd & 7-9 Burleigh St Burwood Applicant/Owner Applicant: Tony Jreige Urban Apartments Date of DA lodgement 28 July 2016 Number of Submissions 16 Recommendation Approval subject to conditions Regional Development Criteria (Schedule 4A of the EP&A Act) N/A List of all relevant s79C(1)(a) matters Burwood Local Environmental Plan 2012, State Environmental Planning Policy No. 65 Burwood DCP, Apartment Design Guidelines Draft Voluntary Planning Agreement lodged pursuant to Council's Policy for Carrying Out Bonus Development in Exchange for Public Benefits List all documents submitted with this report for the Panel's consideration Assessment Report & Special Conditions Clause 4.6 Objections Standard Council Conditions Report prepared by SJB Report date 5 October 2017
+Panel Reference 2016SYE097 DA Number 103/2016 LGA Burwood Proposed Development Demolish existing structures and construct 1 x 21 storey commercial tower and 1 x 25 storey mixed use tower (comprising commercial floor space, serviced apartments and residential apartments) over 5 levels of basement parking for 106 spaces Street Address 180-186 Burwood Rd & 7-9 Burleigh St Burwood Applicant/Owner Applicant: Tony Jreige Urban Apartments Date of DA lodgement 28 July 2016 Number of Submissions 16 Recommendation Approval subject to conditions Regional Development Criteria (Schedule 4A of the EP&A Act) N/A List of all relevant s79C(1)(a) matters Burwood Local Environmental Plan 2012, State Environmental Planning Policy No. 65 Burwood DCP, Apartment Design Guidelines Draft Voluntary Planning Agreement lodged pursuant to Council's Policy for Carrying Out Bonus Development in Exchange for Public Benefits & Amendment No 12 to BLEP 2012 List all documents submitted with this report for the Panel's consideration Assessment Report & Special Conditions Clause 4.6 Objections Standard Council Conditions Response from Applicant Additional Information - Neighbouring Site Report prepared by SJB Report date 1 December 2017

 Summary of s79C matters Have all recommendations in relation to relevant s79C matters been summarised in the Executive No Summary of the assessment report?
-Legislative clauses requiring consent authority satisfaction Have relevant clauses in all applicable environmental planning instruments where the consent authority Yes must be satisfied about a particular matter been listed, and relevant recommendations summarized, in the Executive Summary of the assessment report? e.g. Clause 7 of SEPP 55 - Remediation of Land, Clause 4.6(4) of the relevant LEP Clause 4.6 Exceptions to development standards If a written request for a contravention to a development standard (clause 4.6 of the LEP) has been Yes received, has it been attached to the assessment report?
-Special Infrastructure Contributions Does the DA require Special Infrastructure Contributions conditions (S94EF)?
-Not Applicable Note: Certain DAs in the Western Sydney Growth Areas Special Contributions Area may require specific Special Infrastructure Contributions (SIC) conditions Conditions Have draft conditions been provided to the applicant for comment?
-No Note: in order to reduce delays in determinations, the Panel prefer that draft conditions, notwithstanding Council's recommendation, be provided to the applicant to enable any comments to be considered as part of the assessment report
+Legislative clauses requiring consent authority satisfaction Have relevant clauses in all applicable environmental planning instruments where the consent authority Yes must be satisfied about a particular matter been listed, and relevant recommendations summarized, in the Executive Summary of the assessment report? e.g. Clause 7 of SEPP 55 - Remediation of Land, Clause 4.6(4) of the relevant LEP Clause 4.6 Exceptions to development standards If a written request for a contravention to a development standard (clause 4.6 of the LEP) has been Yes (Updated received, has it been attached to the assessment report?
+Cl 4.6 attached) Special Infrastructure Contributions Does the DA require Special Infrastructure Contributions conditions (S94EF)?
+Not Applicable Note: Certain DAs in the Western Sydney Growth Areas Special Contributions Area may require specific Special Infrastructure Contributions (SIC) conditions special infrastracture contributions (ore) contactions Conditions Yes (Previous Conditions Have draft conditions been provided to the applicant for comment?
+Yes (Previous Report) Conditions Conditions Have draft conditions been provided to the applicant for comment?
+Note: in order to reduce delays in determinations, the Panel prefer that draft conditions, •